MD A26: Three-dimensional skin equivalents for pemphigoid research

 - MD A23: Investigation of the association of pulmonary fibrosis with tumor-associated antigens and their autoantibodies in systemic sclerosis

-- MD A25: Unresolved epidermal reactivity: Predisease forms of autoimmune blistering disorders?
+- MD A25: Unresolved epidermal reactivity in autoimmune pemphigoid skin blistering disorders

 - MD A26: Three-dimensional skin equivalents for pemphigoid research

-- MD A27: Deciphering the signaling events in collagen type VII antibody-induced pathology
+- MD A27: Deciphering the signaling events in Dsg1 and Dsg3 antibody-induced pathology

 Medical doctoral researcher